Domestic building work in Victoria is governed by:

 An owner–builder cannot perform demolition work, stumping, re-blocking, subfloor work, or relocate a home.
 This work must be carried out by a registered builder.

-An owner–builder must enter into a major domestic building An agreement that the law will enforce. (these contracts are discussed in ‘Building contracts’, below) when engaging a registered domestic builder, contractor or tradesperson for work in The amount a person does not get back from the insurer when they make a claim on their insurance.
-For example, if a car is insured for an agreed value of $10 000 with an excess of $1000, the insurer will pay only $9000 on a claim if the car is written off. of $10 000 unless they are engaged for work involving a single trade (e.g. electrical work or painting).
-If the work is going to cost more than $16 000, then the contractor or tradesperson must supply home A promise in a contract.
-For example, a promise by a manufacturer that goods will be repaired or replaced if they turn out to be faulty. insurance.
+An owner–builder must enter into a major domestic building contract (these contracts are discussed in ‘Building contracts’, below) when engaging a registered domestic builder, contractor or tradesperson for work in excess of $10 000 unless they are engaged for work involving a single trade (e.g. electrical work or painting).
+If the work is going to cost more than $16 000, then the contractor or tradesperson must supply home warranty insurance.

 Consumers should be wary of unregistered builders prepared to assist consumers with owner–builder projects.
 There are normally good reasons why builders cannot gain registration.
 Unregistered builders or builders with limited registration should be avoided.
 Always check a builder’s registration and home warranty insurance.

 An owner–builder is not required to insure the works against defects unless they sell their home within six-and-a-half years of the date of the occupancy permit (s 137B Building Act).
-A registered builder must produce Material presented to a court to prove or disprove a fact.
-It can include what witnesses say as well as documents and other objects. of home warranty insurance before commencing any work.
+A registered builder must produce evidence of home warranty insurance before commencing any work.